Word problems are a common challenge for learners of all ages, and it's pretty easy to understand why.

 “She likes all the choices and the different sounds the games make.

-“She also likes being able to skip a game if she does not understand something.
-She is not getting frustrated with the change in problems either like she would at school.
+“She is not getting frustrated with the change in problems either like she would at school.
 One game may focus on adding, the next might be multiplying or estimating.
 I find that since each question is not timed, she feels more confident.”

 And for an extra boost to her self-esteem, Angela can show Emily her progress chart.